ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

 1. Click **View Frameworks** in the **Core Game Frameworks** option.
 2. Click **Deathmatch**.
-3. Name your project. `MyFirstGame` works well, but choose any name you like.
+3. Name your project. `MyFirstGame` works well, but choose any name.
 4. Click **Create**.

 ## Explore the Project